mikeagun/concat/README.md

     - this could also be handled via the work stack (e.g. insert flag in work stack at continuation point), but has given a nice clean separation between work to be evaluated and exception handling/cleanup code

-# Features:
+# Language Features:
 below are some of the features of the language (and VM):

 ### no explicit memory management
   - no GC -- all data lives on one of the stacks (and is freed when popped or the last reference is popped)
+  - smart-pointer style reference objects
+    - these also handle locking and thread synchronization primitives like wait/signal/broadcast
+    - referred object freed when last reference destroyed
   - core list/string types currently default to exponential growth in both directions so no L/R affinity for building up lists
     - reserve functions allow you to pre-reserve the space you will need if you know up front
   - core list/string types support "views" (refcounted buffers with offset+len for each view)
     - concatenative stack-based languages tend to incur lots of stack item duplication (at least at the language level)
     - in particular useful for recursion, since recursion duplicates the code onto the work stack for each level of recursion (also see tail recursion elimination below)
-  - smart-pointer style reference objects
-    - these also handle locking and thread synchronization primitives like wait/signal/broadcast
-    - referred object freed when last reference destroyed

 ### exceptions and try/catch
-- all non-fatal exceptions can be caught
+- all non-fatal exceptions can be caught -- still getting back to this since VM rewrite
 - integer error codes from the C core with macro helpers for nice error messages
     - all error codes have associated short name and description (via a single macro list)
     - macro options to print extra info (e.g. line of code for an exception)